inkjet/pypostalcode/README.md

 ###pypostalcode

 This is a fork of Nathan Van Gheem's excellent pyzipcode package.
-The zipcode database has been replaced with Canadian cities and their postal codes.
+The zipcode database has been replaced with Canadian cities and their postal codes, included here in `ca_postalcodes.csv`.
 The general usage is the same.

 Canadian postal codes are six characters with this format: A1A 1A1, where A is a letter and 1 is a digit, with a space separating the third and fourth characters.
 The first three digits are the forward sortation area (FSA), and the last three are the local delivery unit (LDU).